HoloKube/holokube-wiki/README.md

-#HoloKube Wiki
+# HoloKube Wiki

-#Aim
+# Aim

-This project goals is to illustrate Kubernetes clusters in a 3D environment.
+This project's goal is to illustrate Kubernetes clusters in a 3D environment.
-Visualizing your cluster containers and present your architecture in a manner way.
+Visualizing your cluster containers and present your architecture.